chrishorton/SpaceRecon/README.md

 ![SpaceRecon Logo](/assets/spacerecon-logo.png)

 SpaceRecon is an Open-Source Intelligence (OSINT) tool for satellite reconnaissance, built with Golang.
-The tool can fetch satellite telemetry data, retrieve and parse TLE (Two-Line Element) data, and get the latest predicted satellite conjunctions.
+The tool can retrieve and parse TLE (Two-Line Element) data, and get the latest satellite conjunctions.

 ## Features